Roca (archaeological site)

 Roca (also known as Rocavecchia or Roca Vecchia) is an archaeological site located on the Adriatic coast of Apulia in Southern Italy, a few kilometres from the modern town of Melendugno and close to the city of Lecce.

 The site, which has been explored since the end of the 1980s by a team of the University of Salento, has produced some of the best-preserved monumental architecture of the Bronze Age (2nd millennium BC) in Southern Italy, along with the largest set of Mycenaean pottery ever recovered west of mainland Greece.

-Middle Bronze Age temple building at Roca Vecchia, Apennine culture.
+Late Bronze Age temple building at Roca Vecchia, Proto-Villanovan culture.

 The occupation of the site continued also in the Iron Age and Classical times, when a large natural cavity known as Poesia Cave was used for cult practices involving the writing of thousands of dedications to a local deity in three languages: Greek, Messapic and Latin.

 The site was re-occupied in late medieval times, when a new town was founded by Walter VI, Count of Brienne.